canonical/lxd/doc/rest-api.md

 for a notification using the long-poll API.

 ## Notifications
-A websocket based API is available for notifications, different notification types exist to limit the traffic going to the client.
+A WebSocket-based API is available for notifications, different notification types exist to limit the traffic going to the client.

 It's recommended that the client always subscribes to the operations